Costco Egg Bites (Kirkland): Nutrition, How to Cook, + Are They Worth It?

 High protein, genuinely good taste, freezer-friendly, and a fraction of what you’d pay at a coffee counter.

 Already a Costco egg bites regular?
-Drop your heating method and favorite flavor in the comments.
+Drop your favorite flavor in the comments.

 Get the Weekly Wellth Newsletter